EnterpriseDB/tpa/README.md

 ## Overview

-TPA (Trusted Postgres Architecture) is a set of recommendations from EnterpriseDB (and formerly 2ndQuadrant) about how to set up a Postgres cluster in various scenarios.
+TPA (Trusted Postgres Architecture) is a set of recommendations from EDB (and formerly 2ndQuadrant) about how to set up a Postgres cluster in various scenarios.
 These represent the best practices followed by EDB, and are as applicable to quick testbed setups as to production environments.